SAVNET-ProblemStatement-Architecture/Intra-domain-SAVNET-Architecture/draft-li-savnet-intra-domain-architecture-04.md

 - Authentication can be conducted before session establishment.
 Authentication is optional but the ability of authentication SHOULD be available.

 ## SAV Agent {#sec-arch-agent}
 {{fig-sav-agent}} shows the workflow of SAV Agent.
-SAV Information Manager in SAV Agent consolidates SAV-specific information from Information Receiver and local routing information from RIB/FIB, and stores the SAV-related information in SAV Information Base.
+SAV Information Manager in SAV Agent consolidates SAV-specific information from Information Receiver and local routing information from RIB/FIB, and stores the information in SAV Information Base.
 The stored information will be disseminated to SAV Rule Generator.
 After that, SAV rules (e.g., tuples like <prefix, interface set, validity state>) will be generated and stored in SAV Table {{I-D.huang-savnet-sav-table}}.
 SAV Information Manager also provides the support of diagnosis.
 Operators can look up the information in SAV Information base for monitoring or troubleshooting purpose.

 ~~~
 SAV-specific information from Information Receiver,